Kiril3l5/time-tracking-2.0/docs/main_readme/PROJECT-2.0.md

 # TIME TRACKING SYSTEM - ARCHITECTURE 2.0

+**Summary:** A comprehensive architectural specification for the Time Tracking System, detailing the technical stack, project structure, domain models, and implementation patterns for both the hours portal and admin portal.

+## Document Information

+**Purpose:** To provide a complete architectural blueprint for developers and maintainers **Audience:** Developers, architects, and project stakeholders **Last Updated:** 2025-03-17
+**Maintainer:** Project Team

+---

 ## 1. OVERVIEW

 A modern, TypeScript-based time tracking application with two completely separate sites: